syncfusion-content/javascript-docs/js/api/ejGantt.md

 {:#members:resourcenamemapping}

-Specifies the mapping property path for resource name of a task in gantt
+Specifies the mapping property path for resource name of a task in Gantt

 #### Default Value: